How to Apply for Student Financial Aid

 Requesting a re-evaluation of your aid eligibility

-Use of Professional Judgment: Evaluation of financial aid applications are handled through a review process using professional judgment by financial aid professionals in the KSU Office of Scholarships and Financial Aid.
-Any request to our office is considered using best professional practices and making such a request does not guarantee approval.
-Financial aid regulations are subject to change through legislation or policy changes by the U.S. Department of Education.
+Use of Professional Judgment: Evaluation of financial aid applications is handled through a review process using professional judgment by financial aid professionals in the KSU Office of Scholarships and Financial Aid.
+Submitting a request does not guarantee approval.
+All requests are reviewed by our staff following guidance from the U.S. Department of Education.

 Timing of requests: All requests will be reviewed as they are received.
 You should allow a minimum of three weeks for your request to be reviewed.